List of awards and honours received by Audrey Hepburn: BAFTA Awards

 The BAFTA Awards, presented by the British Academy of Film and Television Arts (BAFTA), is an annual awards show to celebrate excellence in film, television, television craft, video games, and forms of animation.
 Hepburn was nominated five times for a competitive award, winning three.
 In addition, she was the recipient of a Lifetime Achievement Award in 1992.

 Golden Globe Awards

 The Golden Globe Awards are presented annually by the Hollywood Foreign Press Association (HFPA) to recognize outstanding achievements in the entertainment industry, both domestic and foreign, and to focus wide public attention upon the best in motion pictures and television.
 Hepburn was a 10-time nominee, winning twice.
 In addition, she received the Cecil B. DeMille Award in 1990.

 New York Film Critics Circle Awards

 The New York Film Critics' Circle Awards are given annually to honor excellence in cinema worldwide by an organization of film reviewers from New York City-based publications.
-Hepburn won two of her six competitive nominations.
+Hepburn won two of her five competitive nominations.